mimiwankenobi/mimiwankenobi.github.io/index.md

 * good-natured guardian
 * always wants to help
-* always hungry
+* is always hungry
 * loves singing and dancing
 * massages himself on palm trunks
-* loves sleeping und relaxing
+* loves sleeping and relaxing